 You can do this massage at any time of the day, with or without cream or oil.
 If you’re using a cream or oil, throw on a pair of socks afterwards to give your feet some extra care and to prevent your feet from slipping.

-How to do a self face massage
+How to do a self-face massage

-Make sure you cleanse your face and wash your hands thoroughly before starting.
+Self-massage techniques for face: Make sure you cleanse your face and wash your hands thoroughly before starting.

 Apply your favourite lotion or facial oil to help your fingers slide over your face.